-A bad decision in our planning and execution of communication activity is something all communicators dread.
+A bad decision in planning and execution of our communication activity is something all communicators dread.
 But how do we recognize when we have made a bad decision and what do we do when we realize it?

 Obviously some decisions are more important than others.
 Minor poor decisions can easily be corrected but major poor decisions need more attention because they could derail a project.
 The viability of key decisions can also affect our credibility with others such as senior management, peers, staff and customers.